bacciotti/lb-maintenance-mode/readme.md

+The plugin was published and is available here: https://br.wordpress.org/plugins/lb-maintenance-mode/

 === LB Maintenance Mode ===

 Contributors: baciotti

 Donate link: https://www.paypal.com/donate?business=ZTZUNBT2CJ7EU&no_recurring=0&currency_code=BRL

 Tags: maintenance, dashboard

 Requires at least: 5.7.2

 Tested up to: 5.7.2

 Stable tag: 1.0.0

 Requires PHP: 7.3.21

 License: GPLv2 or later

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 LB Maintenance Mode Plugin is a very simple plugin that creates a option in General Options page on Dashboard to make easier to put your website on maintenance mode.